joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## Google Translation Agent
 The Translation Agent will attempt to translate text between natural languages.
 Services are provided using Google Translate.
-You can sign up to get 'google_api_key' which is required to use this agent.
+You can sign up to get `google_api_key` which is required to use this agent.
 The service is **not free**.

 ## Data output Agent